 Yoga has been instrumental to my recovery from Lyme disease.
-I’ve already written about how I use yogic philosophy to make sense of chronic pain (here and here), but long before I knew anything about yogic philosophy, I started using the physical practice of yoga (yoga asana) to work with the disease in my body.
+I’ve already written about how I use yoga philosophy to make sense of chronic pain (here and here), but long before I knew anything about yoga philosophy, I started using the physical practice of yoga (yoga asana) to work with the disease in my body.
 People living with chronic pain sometimes ask me how I did this.
 How does a person in pain walk into a yoga class and access healing?
-Where does one begin?

 It’s important to know that not all yoga asana classes are designed to work for people in pain, and not all yoga teachers are interested or equipped to do so.
 Many (most?) classes are designed for healthy bodies and move along at such a pace that in a busy, mixed-level, drop-in scenario there’s simply not enough time for teachers to offer modifications for bodies in pain.
 As a student in those classes, I can modify poses as needed for my own healing, but someone without my years of yoga experience and training could easily hurt themselves.

 If you’re looking for a yoga practice to support your healing, here are four things to keep in mind:

 When you’re brand new to yoga, class schedules may as well be written in Greek (or Sanskrit!).
 How are you supposed to know the difference between “Vinyasa Core” and “Kundalini”?
 The best way to find the right class for your specific needs is to contact a yoga studio and speak to a staff member or teacher.
 Explain your situation and ask for recommendations for a gentle or restorative class.
 Don’t be afraid to start with something super gentle; you can always move on to a more challenging class when you’re ready.